 We take a look at the Central America Covid measures, curfews, and restrictions on the ground in each country as things stand right now.

-Are there curfews in place?
-Does segregation exist between the vaccinated and unvaccinated?
-Which Central American country is most “free”?
+Which Central American countries are still under restrictions of one type or another in 2023?
 Here, we take a look at each country and outline the restrictions (or not) in place right now.